Combined Koreas crew upgrades to gold; Chelimo wins marathon

 A Koreas crew won the bronze in the 200-meter final on Saturday, and celebrated by joining together to sing a popular folk song “Arirang.”

-At the medal ceremony on Sunday, the “unification” flag was to be raised into the top position with the adopted anthem played during the medal presentations at a major multi-sports international event for the first time.
+At the medal ceremony on Sunday, the “unification” flag was raised into the top position with the adopted anthem played during the medal presentations at a major multi-sports international event for the first time.

 Most Read Nation & World Stories